RETURN TO HOMEPAGE

 liege

-Crossing the Rhine ~ Operation Varsity.
-In March 1945 the Allies were poised to go into Germany itself.
+On 24 March 1945, the Allies were poised to go into Germany itself and lanuched Operation Varsity.
 The 315th dropped British paratroopers near Wesel, Germany.
 This was to be the 315th's heaviest losses of the war, losing 19 aircraft with 36 badly damaged.

 histamienstents

-(Left) Understandably, accommodations were crude -- mostly tents
+-- mostly tents

 kcollbathing